Public relations tools and activities

 Partnerships can help consumers identify your brand with good business practice and good ethics.

-Your staff are ambassadors for your business and its brand.
+Your staff are ambassadors for your business and brand.
 Many larger businesses conduct employee relations - building their business culture and team relationships by sharing information, promoting involvement and instilling a sense of pride in business achievement.
-This can improve teamwork, staff retention and productivity.
+This can improve teamwork, staff retention and productivity, and ensure that staff are representing your business consistently and with the right messages.

 Building good relationships with members of the community where you do business helps build customer loyalty.
 Find out where the customers in your community live by collecting postcodes at point of sale.